 - Nexus School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Make a referral to our Pupil Intervention Team (PIT) - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience, for example in PSHE, RSHE.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Seek the support from the PIT Team - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.